 After flunking out of college my Freshman year, I moved back home and back in with my parents.
 This was a low point for me.
 My friends were all still away at college and I had royally screwed up and landed back where I was trying to escape from.
 I started taking Education Classes and made plans to become an English teacher.
 I also started on my first novel, Wasted Days.
 I never made it past Chapter Four.
 It was at this point that I considered most of my life a complete failure.
 It was also around this time that I met my would be husband.
 We had a whirlwind romance with the time between our first date and our wedding day being less than six months.
 We were married on April 19, 2008.
 In October 2008, our first son, Noah was born.

 2008 was a year of extreme change.
 We got married, we moved to Florida and we had a baby.
 I was diagnoses with Postpartum depression and contemplated suicide more than once.
+Josh bought me my first camera.
 In 2011, we moved from Florida to Alaska and I started my first business, Media Mom Creative.
 I knew nothing about web design or Wordpress, but I figured, "why not?"
 It proved to be a major success.
 In 2012, we welcomed our second son, Jonah into the world.
 In 2014, we moved from frigid Alaska to a much warmer Wilmington, North Carolina.
 In 2015, we almost filed for divorce.

 Here comes baby #2